danpette/NinjaLink-Wordpress-Plugin/README.md

 # Changelog

+Version 1.1.2 - 10.09.2015
+* Fixed save bug in admin, was not possible to disable plugin.

 Version 1.1.0 - 18.03.2015
 * Blacklist url, enter the url of the sites you want this script to ignore. use one domain per line, no http://, https:// or www. in front of the domain.
 * Check User ID and Website ID on save.
 The form will only be saved if the values are correct.